Rosemary Bagot: Research

-Bagot’s uses a multidisciplinary approach to research stress and depression.
+Bagot's uses a multidisciplinary approach to research stress and depression.
 In her Behavioral Neurogenomics Laboratory and as a primary investigator at the Ludmer Centre for Neuroinformatics and Mental Health, she combines molecular, cellular, and behavioral technology, including in vitro electrophysiology, in vivo optogenetics, in vivo calcium imaging, and next-generation sequencing in rodent behavioral models, to investigate the genomics and circuit changes that may drive depressive behaviors.

-Much of Bagot’s research focuses on using these interdisciplinary approaches to determine relative genes, transcription factors, and genes that may increase susceptibility or resilience to depression.
+Much of Bagot's research focuses on using these interdisciplinary approaches to determine relative genes, transcription factors, and genes that may increase susceptibility or resilience to depression.
 She has identified glutamatergic ventral hippocampus (vHIP) afferents to the nucleus accumbens (NAc) as important in modulating susceptibility to chronic social defeat stress such that resilient animals have reduced vHIP activity.
 Using an integrative network biology approach to identify transcriptional networks involved in gene transcription and synaptic regulation, Bagot has identified networks of co-regulated genes associated with susceptibility or resilience that show opposing regulation of the ventral hippocampus and prefrontal cortex.
 She has also found evidence that maternal effects may modulate optimal cognitive functioning in environments varying in demand in later life.

 Awards and honors

-Bagot's awards and honors include the Brain and Behavior Research Foundation’s NARSAD Young Investigator Award (2015) and the William Dawson Scholar at McGill University.
+Bagot's awards and honors include the Brain and Behavior Research Foundation's NARSAD Young Investigator Award (2015) and the William Dawson Scholar at McGill University.
 Bagot was inducted into the Society for Neuroscience in 2004, Molecular & Cellular Cognition Society in 2006, and the Canadian Association for Neuroscience in 2008.
-She was also a member of the International Society for Developmental Psychobiology from 2004–2007 and the International Society for Psychoneuroendocrinology from 2005–2012.
+She was also a member of the International Society for Developmental Psychobiology from 2004 to 2007 and the International Society for Psychoneuroendocrinology from 2005 to 2012.